Sand & Grass Volleyball League Rules

 • Contact of the ball during blocking shall not constitute playing the ball.

-• All male players are considered back row at all times and therefore may not block and cannot attack a ball completely above the height of the net from in front of the 3-meter attack line.
+• All male players are considered back row at all times and therefore may not attack a ball completely above the height of the net from in front of the 3-meter attack line.

 • Female players have no blocking or attacking restrictions.